Gloria (1980 film)

 Gloria is a 1980 American neo-noir crime thriller film written and directed by John Cassavetes.
-It tells the story of a gangster's girlfriend who goes on the run with a young boy who is being hunted by the mob for information he may or may not have.
+It tells the story of a gangster's former girlfriend who goes on the run with a young boy who is being hunted by the mob for information he may or may not have.
 It stars Gena Rowlands, Julie Carmen, Buck Henry, and John Adames.

+The film had its world premiere at the 37th Venice International Film Festival, winning the Golden Lion, the festival's top prize, in a tie with Atlantic City by Louis Malle.

 Plot

 In New York City, in the South Bronx, Jeri Dawn is heading home with groceries.
 Inside the lobby of her apartment building, she passes a man whose dress and appearance are out of place.
 The woman quickly boards the elevator.

 She is met in her apartment by her husband Jack Dawn, an accountant for a New York City mob family.
 There is a contract on Jack and his family, as he has been acting as an informant for the FBI.
 Suddenly, the family's neighbor, Gloria Swenson, rings their doorbell, asking to borrow some coffee.
-Jeri tells Gloria what looks like an impending hit on her family and implores Gloria to protect the children.
+Jeri tells Gloria there is an impending hit on her family and implores Gloria to protect her children.
 Gloria, formerly a mobster's girlfriend, tells Jeri that she doesn't like kids but begrudgingly agrees.
 The Dawns' daughter Joan refuses to leave and locks herself in the bathroom.
 While the family attempts to get Joan, Gloria takes their young son Phil, and an incriminating accounts ledger, to her apartment, narrowly missing the hit squad.

 After hearing loud shotgun blasts from the Dawns' apartment, a visibly shaken Gloria decides that she and Phil must go into hiding.
-She quickly packs a bag and leaves the building with Phil, just as a police SWAT team are entering with heavy weapons.
-Meanwhile, a crowd of onlookers and news reporters have gathered in front of the building, and a cameraman captures a picture of Gloria leaving the building with Phil.
+After quickly packing a bag they leave the building, just as police are entering with heavy weapons.
+Meanwhile, a crowd of onlookers and news reporters has gathered in front of the building, and a cameraman captures a picture of them leaving.

 Gloria and Phil take a cab into Manhattan, where they hide out in an empty apartment belonging to a friend of hers.
-While Phil sleeps, Gloria has the TV on and hears a news report say that there was a mob hit in the South Bronx, and that the name of the suspected abductor is Gloria Swenson.
+The following morning, Phil sneaks out of the apartment and sees his photograph on the front page of several newspapers.
+Later on, Gloria watches the news on television, which reports the mob hit and names her as Phil's suspected abductor.